South Korea: Education

 Seoul National University is considered to be the most prestigious university in South Korea.

 A centralized administration in South Korea oversees the process for the education of children from kindergarten to the third and final year of high school.
-The school year is divided into two semesters, the first of which begins at the beginning of March and ends in mid-July, the second of which begins in late August and ends in mid-February.
-The country adopted a new educational program to increase the number of foreign students through 2010.
-According to the Ministry of Education, Science and Technology, the number of scholarships for foreign students in South Korea would have (under the program) doubled by that time, and the number of foreign students would have reached 100,000.
+The school year is divided into two semesters: the first begins in March and ends in mid-July, and the second begins in late August and ends in mid-February.
+The country adopted a new educational program to increase the number of international students by 2010.
+According to the Ministry of Education, Science and Technology, the number of scholarships for international students in South Korea would have (under the program) doubled by that time, and the number of international students would have reached 100,000.

-South Korea is one of the top-performing Organisation for Economic Co-operation and Development (OECD) countries in reading literacy, mathematics and sciences with the average student scoring 519, compared with the OECD average of 492, placing it ninth in the world.
+South Korea is one of the top-performing Organisation for Economic Co-operation and Development (OECD) countries in reading literacy, mathematics, and sciences, with the average student scoring 519, compared with the OECD average of 492, placing it ninth in the world.
 The country has one of the world's highest-educated labor forces among OECD countries.
 The country is well known for its highly feverish outlook on education, where its national obsession with education has been called "education fever".
 This obsession with education has catapulted the resource-poor nation consistently atop the global education rankings.
 In 2014, South Korea ranked second worldwide (after Singapore) in the national rankings of students' math and science scores by the OECD.
 Higher education is a serious issue in South Korean society, where it is viewed as one of the fundamental cornerstones of South Korean life.
 Education is regarded with a high priority for South Korean families, as success in education is often a source of honor and pride for families and within South Korean society at large, and is seen as a fundamental necessity to channel one's social mobility to ultimately improve one's socioeconomic position in South Korean society.
 Due to the importance of education in Korean society, many students attend cram schools.